 Prefer to watch instead of read?
 This article is adapted from my YouTube episode on Cinema Awards Archive:

-These cases highlight just how exceptional it is for BAFTA voters to recognize a director’s work on more than one film in a single season.
+These cases highlight just how exceptional it is for BAFTA voters to recognise a director’s work on more than one film in a single season.

 Most awards won by a single film